Edward Ruscha: Art market

 As early as 2002, the oil on canvas word painting Talk About Space (1963), a takeoff on the American billboard in which a single word is the subject, was expected to sell for $1.5 million to $2 million from a private European collection.
 It was eventually sold for $3.5 million at Christie's in New York, a record for the artist.
 In 2008, Eli Broad acquired Ruscha's "liquid word" painting Desire (1969) for $2.4 million at Sotheby's, which back then was 40 percent under the $4 million low estimate.
 A navy blue canvas with the word Smash in yellow, which Ruscha painted in 1963, was purchased by Larry Gagosian for $30.4 million at a 2014 Christie's auction in New York.
-His word painting Hurting the Word Radio #2 (1964) sold by L.A. collectors Joan and Jack Quinn to an anonymous bidder at Christie's for a record-shattering $52.5 million with fees in 2019.Judd Tully (November 14, 2019), At Solid $325.3 M. Christie’s Contemporary Art Sale in New York, Ed Ruscha Is King ARTnews.Angry Because It’s Plaster, Not Milk from 1965, which had been shown at Ferus Gallery that year, was sold by Halsey Minor to Gagosian Gallery for $3.2 million at Phillips de Pury & Company, New York, in 2010.
+His word painting Hurting the Word Radio #2 (1964) sold by L.A. collectors Joan and Jack Quinn to an anonymous bidder at Christie's for a record-shattering $52.5 million with fees in 2019.Judd Tully (November 14, 2019), At Solid $325.3 M. Christie's Contemporary Art Sale in New York, Ed Ruscha Is King ARTnews.Burning Standard (1968) from the collection of Alan and Dorothy Press, which sold for $22.2 million with fees at Christie's New York in 2023, is the most valuable of Ruscha gas station paintings to sell at auction to date.Angry Because It's Plaster, Not Milk from 1965, which had been shown at Ferus Gallery that year, was sold by Halsey Minor to Gagosian Gallery for $3.2 million at Phillips de Pury & Company, New York, in 2010.
 From the same series, Strange Catch for a Fresh Water Fish (1965) made $4.1 million at Christie's New York in 2011.

 Ruscha's classic prints, published as multiples, command up to $40,000 apiece.

 Personal life

-Ruscha was married to Danna Ruscha (née Knego) from 1967 to 1972.
-They remarried in 1987.
-He has two children, Edward "Eddie" Ruscha Jr. and Sonny Bjornson, a daughter.
+Ruscha is married to Danica Ruscha, née Knego (known as Danna).
+They met in 1965, wed in 1967, separated in 1972, filed for divorce in 1976, divorced in 1978, and remarried in 1987.
+The couple has two children, Edward "Eddie" Ruscha Jr., a son, and Sonny Bjornson, a daughter.
+His son was a musician, who was a member of the bands Medicine and Maids of Gravity.
 In the late seventies, Ruscha bought land about ten miles from Pioneertown, California; he later built a house there.

+During the time he and Danna were apart, Ruscha dated actresses Candy Clark, Samantha Eggar, Diane Keaton, Lauren Hutton, and Michelle Phillips.

 According to the Federal Election Commission (FEC), Ruscha donated $12,500 to the presidential campaign of Hillary Clinton in September 2016.